hansaplasst/ESP32-BLE-Proximity-Server/README.md

 # ESP32 BLE Proximity Server

 A framework for developing Bluetooth Low Energy (BLE) proximity-based applications on the ESP32.
-This project demonstrates secure BLE pairing, device authorization, proximity (RSSI) reporting, and remote control features (e.g., switch open/close).
+This project demonstrates secure BLE pairing, device authorization, proximity (RSSI) reporting and alerts, and remote control features (e.g., switch open/close).
 It stores device settings on persistent storage using LittleFS.

 ## Features